Ekenäs in two hours

-The first thing to do when you arrive in Ekenäs is to stop by Raseborg Tourist Information on town square, and grab a map.
+The first thing to do when you arrive in Ekenäs is to stop by Raseborg Tourist Information at EKTA museum or at Ekenäs Nature Centre, and grab a map.
 This way, you will quickly grasp the town’s structure and also find out what’s going on in Ekenäs.
 From the tourist office’s stairs, you can get a glimpse of the church tower on the other side of the market square.

 If you are in town on a market day, that is Wednesday or Saturday, wander around the market, enjoy the atmosphere and taste local treats.
 Why not take some strawberries or peas with you?

 Follow Stora Kyrkogatan to the church, which is the heart of the Old Town.
 The construction of the church began already in the early 1650s, but it took another 20 years to finish the building.
 Damaged by the fire that raged in the Old Town in 1821, the subsequent reparation of the building transformed the church.
 Step in and let the children meet Siffe the Church Rat.